 - Compare ligand responses in different species receptors (orthologs)

 - Investigate tissue specific variations using different cell types

-The β-arrestin recruitment assay followed by the second messenger (cAMP) assay were performed on the same cell line expressing human cholinergic muscarinic 2 (CHRM2) fused with PK.
+Conveniently use only one cell line for analyzing multiple GPCR pathways and uncover unique pharmacologies for your ligand that may not have been discovered by analyzing only a single pathway.
+The β-arrestin recruitment assay (A.) followed by the second messenger (cAMP) assay (B.) were performed on the same cell line expressing human cholinergic muscarinic 2 (CHRM2) fused with the Enzyme Fragment Complementation small enzyme donor PK.
 Cells expressing CHRM2-PK fusion proteins were infected with PathHunter β-Arrestin2 Retroparticles and tested using 3 ligands: acetylcholine, carbachol and oxotremorine-M (oxo-M).
 Both pathway assays showed agonist pharmacology for all 3 ligands.
-Only using the β-arrestin recruitment assay (left) revealed the possible true partial agonist pharmacology for oxo-M due to the non-amplified signal nature of the β-arrestin pathway compared to the amplified G-protein dependent pathway (right).
+The β-arrestin recruitment assay in particular showed the true partial agonist pharmacology for oxo-M was revealed due to the non-amplified signal nature of the β-arrestin pathway compared to the amplified G-protein dependent pathway.

 Activation and inhibition of prostaglandin D2 (CRTH2) was analyzed with 3 ligands – prostanglandin D2 (PGD2), indomethacin and ramatroban.
 Cells expressing CRTH2-PK fusion proteins were retrovirally infected with PathHunter β-Arrestin2 Retroparticles and assayed for β-arrestin recruitment.
 Dose response curves showed agonist and antagonist ligand pharmacologies as well as depicted accurate potency-based rank order of the ligands.